Protect Our Reefs Grant Program

 - Conservation and restoration projects that include volunteers or “citizen scientists” will only be considered if the participants are thoroughly trained and supervised by qualified individuals.

 - Research projects must also have the potential for peer-reviewed published results.

-- Research and conservation projects will only be considered for species that are more than simply transient users of the reef.
+- Projects will only be considered for species that are more than simply transient users of the reef.

 - Education projects must have clearly defined and appropriately targeted audiences, demonstrable needs, and measurable outcomes.

 - All proposals must include a clear statement as to how specifically the proposed activities will significantly enhance the capabilities of coral reef ecosystem resource managers to more effectively use science-based information in promoting and implementing the restoration and long-term sustainable use of these ecosystems in an increasingly high temperature and more acidic marine environment.